-...or two.
-Grafton Architects’ Town House for Kingston University is all about space – light, breezes and outlooks.
+Grafton Architects’ award winning Town House for Kingston University is all about space – light, breezes and outlooks.
 It helps you think

-Kingston’s Town House is a remarkable building for a modest university.
+Kingston’s Town House is a remarkable building for a modest university, as recognised by the award of the 2021 RIBA Stirling Prize.
 Quite how that has come to be lies in the team behind it.
 Kingston University vice chancellor Steven Spier is architect-trained.
 You don’t get many of them.
 His director of estates is an architect; so is the project manager.
 The actual architect of the building is RIBA Royal Gold Medallist Grafton Architects.
 Spier is surprised himself when he realises what an architect-infused team he had.
 ‘It is all that stuff that architecture gives you – we believe in it,’ he says.

 The RIBA competition brief for this student work space and library, with dance department, was set with aspiration that has been carried through – unusual for a client in what is often a quality-cutting world of higher education estates, where many good ideas end up valued engineered to meanness.
 You can’t accuse Kingston University’s Town House of that.
 The volumes are big enough to take your breath away but are inhabited and unexpected, keeping you on your toes.
 Logical plans become complex interlocking volumes.
 Grafton’s Yvonne Farrell says so, but study the plans yourself and visit if you can: she is quite right.
 As Nicholas Hare Architects’ Student Centre for UCL shows, a relatively open brief enables exciting architecture.